Polk State College has served the higher education needs of Polk County for more than 50 years.

 In 1964, the College opened its doors at a temporary location on the Bartow Air Base.
 Enrollment in that first year reached 1,107, and the College’s faculty numbered 33.

 Over the years, the College has experienced dramatic growth and change.
-Today, POlk State College has over 130 full-time faculty members who teach more than 12,000 credit- and 9,000 non-credit-seeking students in locations throughout Polk County, including campuses in Lakeland and Winter Haven, the Polk State Airside Center south of Lakeland Linder Regional Airport, the Polk State JD Alexander Center in Lake Wales, the Polk State Lake Wales Art Center, the Polk State Clear Springs Advanced Technology Center in Bartow, and the Center for Public Safety in Winter Haven.
+Today, Polk State College has over 180 full-time faculty members who teach more than 16,000 credit- and 10,000 non-credit-seeking students in locations throughout Polk County, including campuses in Lakeland and Winter Haven, the Polk State Airside Center south of Lakeland Linder Regional Airport, the Polk State JD Alexander Center in Lake Wales, the Polk State Clear Springs Advanced Technology Center in Bartow, and the Center for Public Safety in Winter Haven.

 In addition to the AA, Polk State offers numerous Associate in Science degree programs that are designed to lead directly to employment opportunities, as well as further education in baccalaureate degree programs.
 In 2009, the College changed its name to Polk State to reflect the creation of its first bachelor’s degree program.
 Polk State College currently offers baccalaureate degrees in Supervision and Management, Nursing, Criminal Justice, Early Childhood Education, Elementary Education, and Aerospace Sciences.